snw6/snw-umn-samples/csci/android/PDFTool/README.md

 For reference only!
 See my DISCLAIMER on the home page of this repo.

-Except where noted otherwise, Copyright (c) 2014 Jacob Dison, Roman Dovgopol, Vikram Reddy, Tyler Schloesser, and Seth West.
+Except where noted or implied otherwise, Copyright (c) 2014 Jacob Dison, Roman Dovgopol, Vikram Reddy, Tyler Schloesser, and Seth West.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.

 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0